wehappit/nsequence/README.md

 - `TypeError`: Raised if the provided argument is not a callable function.

 ### `nth_term`
-Compute the sequence term at the given position
+Computes the sequence term at the given position.

 #### Parameters
 - `position`: Position in the sequence to calculate the term for.